Designing button states: Tutorial and best practices - LogRocket Blog

 Typically, the button’s background color changes, though sometimes the border may change instead, depending on the button’s visual design:

 Focused indicates that the user is above a UI element in the interface.
-This state is triggered when the user uses the keyboard.
+You can think of a focus state as a hover state triggered by a keyboard instead of the mouse cursor:

-By clicking on the tab button on desktop apps, the user can navigate through the interface; this is a common method for users who work a lot with the keyboard because it helps them to work faster.
+Tab key to navigate through the interface.
+This is a common method for users who work a lot with the keyboard because it helps them to work faster, as well as those who require keyboard navigation for accessibility reasons.

 The focused interaction on the screen is when the user sees a border on the button that indicates that the element is in a focus state.
-You can think of it as a hover state triggered by a keyboard instead of the mouse cursor:

 When a button is disabled, the user cannot interact with it.
 If they try to click on the button, nothing will happen.

-Note: Editor’s note: This article was updated on 16 April 2025 to improve clarity, structure, and depth.
-The author has expanded on best practices and platform-specific guidance, as well as provided a downloadable checklist to follow when designing button states.
-This newly updated piece is a more comprehensive and actionable guide aimed at helping developers apply their understanding of button states across different product contexts.